Cloudsim

 • Availability of a virtualization engine that aids in the creation and management of multiple independent and co-hosted virtual services on a data center node.

-• Flexibility to switch between space shared and time shared allocation of processing cores to virtualized services.
+• Flexibility to switch between the space-shared and time-shared allocation of processing cores to virtualized services.

 Is Cloudsim suitable for my research work?